Information for Parents

 Contacting home: Students may not be able to contact home immediately upon arrival in the host country.
-They may need to catch a bus, be guided through arrival/orientation formalities or move into a housing situation where access to WIFI or other connections are not available.
-Students often purchase cell phones or new sim cards in their site countries or states.
-Several U.S. phone companies have international plans, but check with the company about international phone and data charges.
+They may need to catch a bus, be guided through arrival/orientation formalities, or move into a housing situation.

 Computers: Many students take their laptops.
 We find that they rarely regret having done so—but we remind everyone NOT to leave such valuable items unattended.

 Visits from Family/Friends: We encourage family and friends to visit students while away, but each student’s first priority is to attend classes.
 Students are not excused to spend time with guests instead of attending classes or required field trips.
 Guests are welcome to visit lectures with the instructor’s permission, and students are free to entertain guests when not in class or on required field trips.